earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-08-setup-03-packages.md

 ## What is a Package?

 A package, in `R` is a bundle of pre-built functionality.
 Think of it like a toolbox.
-Except for the tools, may do things like calculate a mathamatical function e.g. `sum` or create a plot.
+Except for the tools, may do things like calculate a mathematical function e.g. `sum` or create a plot.

 ## Install a Package

 In `R` we install packages using the `install.packages("packageNameHere")` function.
-Let's get rmarkdown and knitr installed so we can use them in our exercises.
+Let's get `rmarkdown` and `knitr` installed so we can use them in our exercises.
 In the `R` console within `Rstudio`, use the code below to install packages individually.